View Source EXLA (EXLA v0.9.2)

 EXLA should run fine on Docker with one important consideration: you must not start the Erlang VM as the root process in Docker.
 That's because when the Erlang VM runs as root, it has to manage all child programs.

-At the same time, Google XLA's shells out to child programs and must retain control over how child programs terminate.
+At the same time, Google's XLA shells out to child programs and must retain control over how child programs terminate.

-To address this, simply make sure you wrap the Erlang VM in another process, such as the shell one.
+To address this, simply make sure you wrap the Erlang VM in another process, such as a shell process.
 In other words, if you are using releases, instead of this:

 CMD path/to/release start